dkarthe/webjeda-blog/_posts/2016-01-06-how-to-add-top-bar-to-website.md

 {% endhighlight %}

 So that's all there is!
 Use ```px``` instead on ```em``` if you like.
-Change the color according to your theme.
-Make sure your body has no margin.
+I use ```em``` as I have configured it to adjust to the screen-size.
+Now change the color according to your theme and don't make it very contrasting, say a blue top bar on red background.
+That is not pleasing to eyes.
+And also make sure your body has no margin.
 Otherwise you may not get the top bar where you wanted.

 Though it is a simple thing, it gives a huge impact on the look and aesthetics.
 Check the difference between these two websites I made for my mom.